 San Diego Wrongful Termination Attorney

 The laws surrounding employment termination can be confusing for “at-will” employment states.
 When is a company allowed to or not allowed to terminate your employment relationship?
-The Law Offices of Devon K. Roepcke is here to assist San Diego employees who believe they have been fired for an unlawful reason, such as discrimination.
+Law Office of Devon K. Roepcke, PC is here to assist San Diego employees who believe they have been fired for an unlawful reason, such as discrimination.
 We can take a detailed look at your situation and provide honest legal counsel to help you file a wrongful termination complaint or bring forward a lawsuit in state or federal court.
-If you are looking for a San Diego wrongful termination lawyer, reach out to the Law Offices of Devon K. Roepcke.
-We provide free consultations for all workers who feel they have been wrongfully terminated.
+If you experienced wrongful termination in San Diego, reach out to the Law Office of Devon K. Roepcke, PC.
+We provide FREE consultations for all workers who feel they have been wrongfully terminated.

 California is an “at-will” employment state.
 This means that a person can be fired at any time for any reason or no reason at all, with or without notice, unless they have an employment contract or employment agreement that states otherwise.
 It is therefore against the law to fire someone against the terms of the contract or for any reason that can be considered a violation of public policy.